 Q. How can I get more information about joining a Committee of Presbytery or Committee of Council?

 A. Committee members are coordinated through the Nominating Committee.
-To contact Betty Douglass, Chair of the Nominating Committee, send her an e-mail.
+To contact Mary Hill, Chair of the Nominating Committee, send her an e-mail.

 Q. Where can I find statistical information about my congregation?